CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Introduction

-To see how chemistry and transport compete, \citet{Booth_2019} compared a static disc model to ones with purely-viscous evolution and then also dust radial drift \citep[see also][]{CevallosSoto_2022}.
-For example, for \ce{CO2} or \ce{NH3}, they find that the timescale for gas-phase viscous transport inwards from their snowlines was shorter than that on which the bulk of material at the midplane would become transformed by gas-phase chemical reactions the inner disc.
-This allows transport to wipe out any decrease in their abundances in the inner disc entirely, a result that concurs with \citet{Bosman_2018a} who find that highly enhanced destruction rates would be needed to significantly depress inner disc \ce{CO2} abundances.
-On the other hand, \cite{Booth_2019} also find that for a more-volatile molecule such as \ce{CH4}, which has a shorter timescale for its transformation (by conversion into larger hydrocarbons) relative to its viscous transport time \citep[given the low typical viscosities inferred at 10s au, e.g.][]{Rosotti_2023} viscous transport is unable to erase the signature of chemical reactions.
+To see how chemistry and transport compete, \citet{Booth_2019} compared a static disc model to models with purely viscous evolution and then also to models incorporating dust radial drift \citep[see also][]{CevallosSoto_2022}.
+For example, for \ce{CO2} or \ce{NH3}, \citet{Booth_2019} find that the timescale for gas-phase viscous transport inwards from their snow lines is shorter than the timescale on which the bulk of the material at the midplane becomes transformed by gas-phase chemical reactions in the inner disc.
+This allows transport to entirely counteract any decrease in their abundances in the inner disc, which is agreement with the results of \citet{Bosman_2018a}, who find that highly enhanced destruction rates would be needed to significantly depress inner disc \ce{CO2} abundances.
+On the other hand, \cite{Booth_2019} also find that for a more volatile molecule such as \ce{CH4}, which is transformed (by conversion into larger hydrocarbons) on a shorter timescale relative to its viscous transport time \citep[given the low typical viscosities inferred at tens of au; e.g.][]{Rosotti_2023}, viscous transport is unable to erase the signature of chemical reactions.
 Radial drift further enhances the speed of the inward transport of the volatiles.
-This in turn further increases the degree to which major volatiles such as \ce{H2O} and \ce{CO2} are enhanced, with negligible difference seen in their profiles between models with and without chemical reactions.
+This in turn further increases the degree to which major volatiles such as \ce{H2O} and \ce{CO2} are enhanced, and negligible differences are seen in their profiles between models with and without chemical reactions.
 The strong \ce{CH4} abundance decrease in the inner disc is now prevented by replacement by drifting ices, despite an efficient conversion to hydrocarbons when reactions are included.